Walter-Xean-Scripts/Walter-Xean-Scripts.github.io/docs/Core/Modules/Foact/Popconfirm.md

     end,
 })
 ```
-In this example the button within popconfirm does not open it, but the controller button does instead.<p>
+In this example the button within popconfirm does not open it, but the controller button does instead.<p/>
 ![Example](https://i.imgur.com/sIAN6WO.gif)